espsrc/somachine2021/README.md

 ![SOMACHINE](tutorials/SOMACHINE_LOGOS.png)

-This repository hosts the materials for the school and the conda environment needed to execute them.
+This repository hosts the materials for the school and instructions on how to run the tutorials.
+It also contains a conda environment needed to execute the python notebooks, either locally or in a cloud platform.

+The main web page of the school is [https://www.granadacongresos.com/somachine2020](https://www.granadacongresos.com/somachine2020?).
+It contains general information, the schedule and registration information can be found at

 ## School materials